bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ## Summary

-The existing controllers will be modified to cache the Nodes’ OS image on a regular interval and update the model to use that image for future scale outs.
-This feature will:
+The operator can toggle this feature on or off to cache the Nodes’ OS image on a regular interval and update the model to use that image for future scale outs.
-- allow for faster horizontal scaling
-- prevent security alerts from new nodes which immediately need a security update as those new nodes will now come with the security update already installed
-- help prevent users from needing to spin up warm nodes and overprovision

 ## Motivation